RupkathaManzur/body-fitness-app/README.md

  ## BUG LIST
  :bug:
  - Choosing more than filter in the app may stop showing all the exercises that are available.
- - Some error show up out of nowhere.
+ - Error show up out of nowhere.
 The root of the problem is still not found.
  - Images duplicate and appear twice.
+ - The back button on your device does not take you to the previous screen rather stop the app from working.
+So buttons inside the app has to be used.

 ## TROUBLESHOOTING TIPS
 :speech_balloon: